Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 8. Banga Bharati Durga Puja, Pimpri Chinchwad, Pune

-Banga Bharati is a Socio-Cultural organization in the Pimpri Chinchwad region of the Pune district established in 1974.
+Banga Bharati is a Socio-Cultural organisation in the Pimpri-Chinchwad region of Pune district, established in 1974.
 They began to spread Bengali culture and literary genius amongst the residents of Pune.

-Banga Bharati is the Largest Bengali cosmopolitan organization in the Pune District, and it has expanded many activities for the Welfare of People, too.
-The Aims and objectives of Banga Bharati are to promote Bengali Cultural, literary, social, Indian cultural, and artistic activities.
+Banga Bharati is the Largest Bengali cosmopolitan organisation in the Pune District, and it has expanded its activities for the Welfare of people as well.
+Its aim and objectives are to promote Bengali cultural, literary, social, Indian cultural, and artistic activities.

-They organize social and cultural activities like Games, Sports, Drama, and various recreation and amusement activities among the Bengali residents of Pune.
-The club organizes financial support for needy people.
+They organise social and cultural activities, such as Games, Sports, Drama, and various recreation and amusement activities, among the Bengali residents of Pune.
+The club also organises financial support for needy people.

 Location: Tirumala Pillai Sanskriti Bhavan, near Rasrang Sweets, Vastu Udyog, Ajmera Road